labianchin/labianchin.github.io/_posts/2014-04-13-raspberry-pi-media-center.md

 ### Backup

-It is possible to backup the entire SD card by plugging the SD card in your Linux of OSX and running the following command:
+It is possible to backup the entire SD card.
+Plug the SD card in your Linux or OSX and run the following command:

 	dd if=/dev/sdx of=/path/to/image bs=1M